hartwigmedical/serve/algo/README.md

 SERVE generates clinical evidence in the following datamodel:

+Efficacy evidences:

-- Either one of the following interventions:
+- The source of the evidence (e.g. CKB, VICC, etc.)
+- Treatment
-    - Treatment (name of drug(s))
+    - Name of drug
     - Treatment approach underlying the treatment based on drug class.
     - Treatment approach underlying the treatment based on drug name.
-    - Clinical trial (name of trial)
+- Indication:
+    - Cancer type (annotated with DOID) for which the treatment is considered on-label.
+    - Excluded cancer subtypes (annotated with DOID) that should be children of the main cancer type and are used for filtering specific types of the main cancer type.
+- Molecular criterium for which the evidence applies
+- Efficacy description
+- Tier / Evidence level of the treatment
+- Evidence level details (e.g. Preclinical, case reports, guideline etc.)
+- Evidence direction (Responsive for the treatment, resistant to the treatment, decreased response to the treatment or whether mutation implies no benefit for the treatment)
+- Evidence year
+- A set of URLs with extra information about the evidence (e.g. publications backing up the evidence)

+Actionable trials:

+- The source of the trial (currently always CKB)
 - The NCT ID of the study
 - The title of the study
 - The acronym of the study
+- The countries where the study is active
+- The name(s) of the therapies given in the trial
 - For which gender the study is an option
-        - The countries where the study is active
-        - The name of the therapy given in the trial
+- Indications:
     - Cancer type (annotated with DOID) for which the treatment is considered on-label.
     - Excluded cancer subtypes (annotated with DOID) that should be children of the main cancer type and are used for filtering specific types of the main cancer type.
-- Tier / Evidence level of the treatment
-- Direction (Responsive for the treatment, resistant to the treatment, decreased response to the treatment or whether mutation implies no benefit for the treatment)
-- A set of URLs pointing towards the source website which provide extra information about the treatment.
+- Any molecular criteria required or partial required for the trial
-- A set of URLs with extra information about the evidence (e.g. publications backing up the evidence)
+- A set of URLs with extra information about the trial (e.g. the link to the trial information on clinicaltrials.gov)

 The following genomic events and tumor characteristics can be mapped to clinical evidence: